Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with generative adversarial networks

 \subsection{Background modelling uncertainties}

-Uncertainties with cGAN--based background models can arise due to the interpolation, and the performance of the cGAN.
-The first source of uncertainty is caused by the size of the signal region in the blinding variable, which is determined by the characteristics of the signal.
-This uncertainty is expected to be smaller for narrower SRs, and for feature variables which vary more slowly across the SR. The second source of uncertainty is caused by the quality of the training of the cGAN, which can be improved at the cost of more analyser time or computational power, or with a larger training dataset.
+Uncertainties with cGAN-based background models can arise due to the interpolation, and imperfect performance of the cGAN.
+The first source of uncertainty is related to the size of the signal region in the blinding variable, which is determined by the characteristics of the signal.
+This uncertainty is expected to be smaller for narrower SRs, and for feature variables which vary more slowly across the SR. The second source of uncertainty is related to the quality of the training of the cGAN, which can be improved at the cost of more analyser time or computational power, or with a larger training dataset.

-In general, these uncertainties will have to be quantified on a case-by-case basis, for instance by studying the performance of the derived model in validation regions.
+In general, these uncertainties should be quantified on a case-by-case basis, for instance by studying the performance of the derived model in validation regions.
 A method is provided here, discussed in the context of the case study, which is more broadly applicable.
-Neglecting the uncertainty due to the interpolation, an ensemble of five cGANs is used to reduce the uncertainty due to the cGAN training.
-The remaining reducible uncertainty is then estimated by comparing the predictions of the $m_{\ell\ell\text{j}}$ distributions in the SR of the individual cGANs to that of the ensemble.
-These uncertainties are correlated between the cGANs, and so a principle component analysis is used to obtain an orthonormal basis.
+Neglecting the uncertainty due to the interpolation, the remaining reducible uncertainty is then estimated by comparing the predictions of the $m_{\mu\mu\text{j}}$ distributions in the SR of the individual cGANs to that of the ensemble.
+These uncertainties are correlated between the cGANs, and so a principle component analysis is used to obtain an orthogonal basis.